vasyas/push-rpc/README.md

 **Throttling**.
 Used to limit number of notifications from the remote functions.
 With throttling enabled, not all triggers will result in new notifications.
 Throttling can be used with reducers to aggregate values supplied in triggers.

-## Refactoring

-- rename itemName to remoteFunctionName?
-- invokeItem to invokeFunction?